The State of Decentralized AI in 2026

 Layer 3: Infrastructure

-Infrastructure is the skeleton for AI - the raw compute, inference, training, data, and identity primitives that everything above depends on.
+Infrastructure is the skeleton for AI - the raw compute, inference, training, data, and privacy primitives that everything above depends on.
 This is the most capital-intensive layer, the most revenue-legible, and the one where the "fills the compute gap" thesis is most concrete.

 Decentralized Compute